CS:2820, Object-Oriented Software Development,

 Time and place:

-Grading: 30% of the score will depend on homework (top 10 of 12 assignments at 3% each).
-30% will depend on programming (6 assignments at 5% each).
-The exams will count, respectively, 10%, 10% and 20%.
+Grading: 50% of the score will depend on in-class quizlets (top 10 of 12-14 assignments at 5% each).
+50% will depend on programming (top 10 of 12-13 assignments at 5% each).
 Collegiate norms suggest that in typical offerings at this level, about 60% of those who actually take the course (that is, who attend, do the assignments and take the exams) will earn at least a B.

 Late and Incomplete Work: Turn in what you have finished by the due date!
-Except in case of "acts of God" (an insurance company term for circumstances outside your control), late work will not be accepted without prior arrangement.
-This means, if you get in trouble, ask for help as soon as possible!
+Except in case of "acts of God" (an insurance company term for circumstances outside your control, such as illness or accident), late work will not be accepted without prior arrangement.
+The "top 10 out of 12-14" rule for assignments means that most students will not need to seek extensions.
+If you get in trouble or start falling behind, ask for help as soon as possible!

 Computer support: We will use the CLAS Linux machines, accessible from anywhere on the Internet.
 All students will have course accounts.
 Note: you can get Java free for just about any machine, but code that works under Windows may not work on Linux because of different file formats.